kristoferbaxter/worker-dom/GOVERNANCE.md

 # AMP Project open source governance

-This document describes the governance model for the AMP open source project, and in particular the [Worker DOM GitHub project](https://github.com/ampproject/worker-dom).
+This document describes the governance model for the AMP open source project, and in particular the [WorkerDOM GitHub project](https://github.com/ampproject/worker-dom).

 Our governance model is as follows: